Macworld/iWorld: 2010

 On March 30, 2009, IDG World Expo announced that the conference would be moving from January (during which it had taken place for 25 years) to February.
 They also said:

 2011

 The 2011 Macworld was held January 25–29, 2011.

 2012

 The 2012 Macworld/iWorld was held January 26–28.
-Just before registration began for the 2012 conference, Macworld announced that they would be changing the name to Macworld/iWorld in addition to broadening the focus to all iOS devices.
+Just before registration opened for the 2012 conference, Macworld announced that they would be changing the name to Macworld/iWorld in addition to broadening the focus to all iOS devices.

 2013

 The 2013 Macworld/iWorld was held from January 31 to February 2, 2013.

 2014

 The 2014 Macworld/iWorld was held from March 27 to March 29, 2014.

 2015

-The 2015 Macworld/iWorld was scheduled to be held from March 12 to March 14, 2015. but was cancelled by IDG.
+The 2015 Macworld/iWorld was scheduled to be held from March 12 to March 14, 2015, but was cancelled by IDG.
+Any further Apple keynotes would now be hosted under the name Apple Event.

 Culture

 During the Expo's first two decades, it became legendary for the parties that coincided with it, frequently with open bars, lavish hors d'oeuvres, and requisite T-shirts and other premium favors.
 Apple's developer parties featured high-profile entertainers like James Brown and Smash Mouth.

 Several years after the start of the Expo, MacWEEK had launched its weekly trade magazine and simultaneously initiated an exclusive party known as Mac the Knife, named for its anonymous columnist that wrote the back page industry gossip and rumor section; after MacWEEK's demise, the party was thrown by Ilene Hoffman, until Mac Publishing, owners of the Mac the Knife trademark, forbade her from using the name.
 The party continued, with appearances by the Macworld All-Star Band, under a series of names that referenced the Knife.

 Robert Hess of MacWEEK was the original keeper of the Macworld Party List, which kept track of each leisure event after the show.
 Prior to his death in 1996, he reportedly requested Hoffman to maintain it; the list was subsequently renamed the Robert Hess Memorial Events List.
 The list shrank gradually as events became more sparse, and did not publish for the show in New York 2003, but has been published for subsequent San Francisco shows.